PROFESSIONAL ART EXHIBITIONS and GALLERY REPRESENTATION

 UNIVERSITY TEACHING EXPERIENCE

-Johnson State College, Visiting Professor of Sculpture/Contemporary Art History and Gallery Director, Johnson, VT.
+- Johnson State College, Visiting Professor, Sculpture/Contemporary Art Issues and Gallery Director, Johnson, VT.
 January-July, 1998.

-Pittsburg State University, Assistant Professor of Sculpture/Contemporary Art History and Gallery Director, Pittsburg, KS.
+- Pittsburg State University, Assistant Professor of Sculpture/Contemporary Art Issues and Gallery Director, Pittsburg, KS.
 August, 1996-May, 1997.

-College of Creative Studies, University of California, Visiting Professor of Art, Santa Barbara, CA. August, 1994-June, 1995.
+College of Creative Studies, University of California, Visiting Professor, Santa Barbara, CA.1994-95.

 PUBLICATIONS